 - It doesn't matter what they came in for, get a urine.

 This gives the illusion that the patient isn't making urine, when in fact they are.
-The urine just can't exit the body/ Sometimes the easiest explanation is the most likely explanation.
+The urine just can't exit the body.
+Sometimes the easiest explanation is the most likely explanation.
 In the case of no urine output, I ask nursing staff to please flush the catheter.
 Too many times in my years as a hospitalist I have seen this solve the problem of low or no urine output.
-This nursing someecard helps to explain.
+This original Happy nursing ecard helps to explain.